Syrah vs Shiraz: Understanding the Key Differences

 The Hermitage appellation is located on a south-facing slope overlooking the Rhône River.
 The soil here is made up of granite, which gives the wines a distinctive mineral character.
 The climate is also unique, with hot summers and cold winters, which helps to produce wines with high acidity and firm tannins.

 Hermitage Syrah is known for its complexity and depth of flavor.
-The wine is typically full-bodied with dark fruit flavors, such as blackberry and black currant, as well as savory notes of black olive and smoked meat.
-The wine also has a distinctive peppery spiciness that is often described as “white pepper.”
+The Syrah wine is typically full-bodied with dark fruit flavors.
+These are blackberry and black currant, as well as savory notes of black olive and smoked meat.

-Overall, Tain l’Hermitage Syrah is a unique and highly prized wine that is beloved by wine enthusiasts around the world.
-Its distinctive flavor profile and aging potential make it a must-try for anyone interested in exploring the world of Syrah wines.
+Overall, Tain l’Hermitage Syrah is a unique and highly prized red wine.
+The Tain Syrah wines are beloved by wine enthusiasts around the world.
+Its distinctive flavor profile and aging potential make it a must-try for all red wine drinkers and anyone interested in exploring the world of Syrah wines.

-The most famous wineries are the Chapoutier, Paul Jaboulet Aine and the Caves de Tain.
+The most famous wineries are the Chapoutier, Paul Jaboulet Aine and the Caves de Tain wineries.

 Cote d’Or Syrah